Acute Bronchitis in Children

 What are the risks of acute bronchitis?
 Your child's bronchitis may turn into a serious infection, such as pneumonia.
 The chance of his bronchitis becoming a serious illness is increased if he has other health problems.
 Many respiratory illnesses over a period of time may cause permanent lung problems.

-When should I call my child's caregiver?
-Call your child's caregiver if:
+When should I call my child's healthcare provider?
+Call your child's healthcare provider if:

 - Your child has a fever.